Mustang Roars onto the Scene

 The 2013 Mustang continued to build on excellence by delivering a new exterior design, updated technology, and new driver tools.
 "It takes the greatness of the 5.0-liter and V6 and pushes refinement to the next level," says D. Pericak, Mustang Chief Engineer.

 The Mustang Celebrates 50 Years - Start of the Sixth Generation

 Nearly every inch of the 2015 Mustang was brand new.
 It was much sleeker and European looking, which was fitting since the 2015 Ford Mustang was destined to sell overseas in Europe, Japan, and Australia.
 However, it still maintained that distinct "Mustang" look, inspired by the past 50 years of Mustang styling.
 Ford also brought back the fastback styling that was so prevalent in the 1960s and 1970s in the new Mustang.

 Perhaps one of the most un-Mustang-like additions was the EcoBoost engine.
 A turbocharged four-cylinder, the EcoBoost came with optional performance packages that made it competitive with engines with significantly larger displacements.
 Ford was expanding on its new ideas of allowing performance and fuel economy to evolve hand-in-hand, benefitting everyone.

 Included in the premium package were illuminated door-sill plates, an aluminum accent dash panel, aluminum foot pedals, dual zone climate control, ambient lighting, unique premium door-trim, and heated and cooled leather seats.
-Added technological features for the Premium Package included a nine-speaker sound system with an amplifier, as well as the SYNC MyFord Touch system with 8’’ LCD touchscreen that could be activated with voice commands, the customizable touch screen, or buttons on the steering wheel.
+Added tech features for the Premium Package included a nine-speaker sound system with an amplifier, as well as SYNC with MyFord Touch.
+The SYNC system could be controlled by voice commands, the 8" LCD touchscreen, or steering wheel buttons.